-We work with married couples, including civil unions, to truly help the couple understand the roles that race, culture, ethnicity, communication styles and individual needs play in marriage.
+Robert works with married couples, including civil unions, to truly help couples understand the roles that race, culture, ethnicity, communication styles, and individual needs play in marriage.

-Marriage counseling is here to help both sides enhance their communication.
-The more you are able to work together to solve problems, the healthier your relationship will be over the long-term.
+Marriage counseling is available to help both of you enhance your communication.
+The more you can work together to solve problems, the healthier your relationship will be over the long term.

-Patients often have more questions about marital counseling than any other form of therapy.
-To help put your mind at ease, we’ve provided answers the most common questions we encounter.
+Clients often have more questions about marital counseling than any other form of therapy.
+To help put your mind at ease, we’ve provided answers to the most common questions we encounter.

-What if only 1 member of the couple wants counseling, and not the other?
+What if only one member of the couple wants counseling, and not the other?

 Is there a “right approach” to doing marital therapy?